Eunoe Text

 Category Selector

-The selector contains seven buttons representing the seven categories supported by the accent color panel.
+The selector contains five buttons representing the five categories supported by the accent color panel.
 Each button displays a circle with the color it represents, serving as a quick reference for how the color will look without the need for further lookup.
-Clicking on one of the seven buttons sets the category being edited to the one clicked.
+Clicking on one of the five buttons sets the category being edited to the one clicked.
 This is indicated by the circle rolling from the leftmost to the rightmost of the button, and the button itself being filled with a different color.

-The seven categories correspond to different purposes within the theme customization.
+The five categories correspond to different purposes within the theme customization.
 The primary category is typically used for most text colors and button symbols.
 The secondary category is utilized for secondary text and borders in certain contexts.
-The accent category is applied to various widgets in the settings panel and serves as the backlight for certain buttons.
-The soft and neutral categories are featured in specific widgets for subtle variations.
-The contrast category is occasionally used as a background color in contrast to texts using the primary category color.
+The neutral category is featured in specific widgets for more variations.
+The contrast category is occasionally used as a background color in contrast to texts using the primary or secondary category color.
 Lastly, the browser category is used to set the theme color of a browser that supports it.

 Color Editor